 Dear Jesus,

-Thank you that though I was once dead in my sins, you rescued and redeemed me and that I can live fully awake in you.
+Thank You that though I was once dead in my sins, You rescued and redeemed me and that I can live fully awake in You.
 Lord, let revival start with me.
-Let the Church of Jesus Christ around the world come AWAKE, your Glorious Bride rising to her full potential.
-I pray today Lord for an opportunity to share your resurrection power with those around me.
+Let the church of Jesus Christ around the world AWAKE, Your glorious bride rising to her full potential.
+I pray today for an opportunity to share Your resurrection power with those around me.

-In Jesus Mighty Name,
+In Jesus mighty Name,

 Amen.

 SUGGESTED LISTENING: